igsemenov/Streamer_HPS_DGSEM/streamer_btest_S0/README.md

 The simulation steps are as follows:

 1. Run pycode_t=i.py.
-This script initiales the mesh and the solution at t=0.
+This script initializes the mesh and the solution at t=0.
 2. Run pycode_t=s.py sequentially with time_moment=0,1,2,3,4.

 At the end of the simulation, the folders pydata\time_#, with #=0,1,2,3,4,5, contain the simulation results corresponding to the time moments 0.0, 0.5, 1.0, 1.5, 2.0, 2.5 ns, respectively.